 - Case Results

-If you or a loved one were involved in an accident or are the victim of medical malpractice, an experienced attorney can help you get the compensation you deserve.
+If you or a loved one were involved in an accident, an experienced attorney can help you get the compensation you deserve.

 The Chicago personal injury lawyers at Smith LaCien LLP have decades of experience providing trusted guidance to people like you who deal with the aftermath of a catastrophic injury or the loss of a family member.
 We will analyze your case and explore your options for moving forward to get the justice you reserve.

 Our reputation for results, now totaling more than $2.5 billion, is proof of our commitment to helping injured people throughout Illinois.

 Personal injury is the legal term that refers to any bodily injury, or even a mental or emotional injury, caused by someone else’s negligent actions.
 For example, a brain injury suffered in a car accident or a broken bone suffered in a slip-and-fall accident may be a personal injury, as could PTSD caused by a dog bite or depression experienced by a victim of nursing home abuse or neglect.

 Personal injury law is the body of law that allows people to take action against negligent parties who caused a personal injury.